-Don't forget to save your event(s) once you are done.
+Don't forget to save your Command Preset(s) once you are done.

-The following steps will demonstrate how to create an event to get triggered from the three methods that can trigger an event.
+The following steps will demonstrate how to create a Command Preset to get triggered from the three methods that can trigger a Command Preset.

-Creating an Event to be Triggered in a Playlist
+Creating an Command Preset to be Triggered in a Playlist

-This example is to demonstrate how you can display a countdown to Christmas (or any date that you want) by using a Playlist entry.
-This will assume that you have already set up the Event Date Plugin (and associated Plugins and script).
-But you can trigger any other Event that is properly configured.
+This example is to demonstrate how you can display a countdown to Christmas (or any date that you want) by using a Playlist entry and the Event Date Plugin.
+This will assume that you have already installed and set up the Event Date Plugin (and associated Plugins and script).
+But you can trigger any other Command Preset that is properly configured in a similar manner.

-- Go to the Events page and click on Add Event, this will open the event Editor. - Set the Event ID to an available number.
-(1/3 for this example) - Enter an Event Name that would explain what the event is doing (RunCountdown for this example.) - Select the Run Script option for the Effect Command. - Select the Script that you want to run (RUN-COUNTDOWN-SCRIPT.sh for this example) and save the event.
+- Go to the Command Preset page and click on +Add, this will add a new line entry to the bottom of the Preset list. - Enter a Preset Name that would explain what the Command Preset is doing (RunCountdown for this example.) - Select the Run Script option for the Command (If the developer of the Plugin created FPP Commands, then you could just select the appropriate FPP Command) You will get the FPP Command Editor window

+• Select the Script or FPP Command that you want (RUN-COUNTDOWN-SCRIPT.sh for this example) and click on Accept Changes.

+Enter a number in the Preset Slot.
+This should be a number from 1-255 and this number is used to identify this particular Preset.
+For this example we are going to use 3.

-- Go to the Playlist section in FPP. - Select the Playlist that you want the Event to be triggered from. - In the New Playlist Entry select: - Type- Event, the window will change to allow the relevant options. - Event- Select the Event that you want triggered (for this example it is 01/03-RunCountdown) and click on Add.
+- Go to the Playlist section in FPP. - Select the Playlist that you want the Command Presetto be triggered from. - In the Add a Sequence/Entry select: - o Type- FPP Command - Command- Trigger Command Preset Slot, the window will change to allow the relevant options. (you can select Trigger Command Preset but you have to enter the Command Preset name exactly as you have saved it) - Preset Slot- Enter the number of the Command Preset that you want to trigger, in this example we are using 3 and click on Add.

-• Drag the Event to the location in the playlist that you want it to be activated.
+You can drag the Event to the location in the playlist that you want it to be activated by clicking and dragging the entry to the right location.

-Creating an Event to be Triggered in a Sequence.
+Creating a Command Preset to be Triggered in a Sequence.

 This example is to demonstrate how you can activate a Projector from within a sequence.
 This will assume that you have already set up the Projector Control Plugin (and associated scripts).
-But you can trigger any other Event that is properly configured.
+But you can trigger any other Command Preset that is properly configured in a similar manner.

-Open xLights and determine what unused channels you are going to use for triggering your event.
+Open xLights and determine what unused channel you are going to use for triggering your event.
 This will vary greatly depending on how you have your layout configured.
 Usually you can add a DDP or E1.31 Universe to the end of the Controller that you are configuring the event for or use an unused channel in an existing DDP or E1.31 Universe.